Automatic Updates For Private And Commercial Plugins

 Lets start with the metadata.
 Copy the JSON code below into a new file and replace the placeholder values with your plugin’s info.

-(This is the minimal amount data required to make automatic updates work.
+(This is the minimum amount of data required to make automatic updates work.
 In most cases, you will probably want to add a couple more fields.
-See the metadata docs below for details.)
+See the metadata docs for a full list.)

 Most of the fields should be pretty self-explanatory, with one possible exception – the “slug”.
 WordPress expects all plugins that support automatic updates to have a unique textual identifier called the “slug”.
 Normally, slugs are assigned by the official plugin directory.
 For a private/commercial plugin that’s hosted elsewhere you’ll have to make something up.
 If unsure, just use the plugin’s file name without the “.php” extension (my-cool-plugin/my-cool-plugin.php becomes my-cool-plugin).